 To install the PowerShell package you either have to change your Mac’s security settings as the package is untrusted or you right-click the package and select “open”.
 After installation you can start PowerShell in your terminal session by simply calling “PowerShell”.

 In order to get Azure modules installed and running you need to install .NET Core first.
 There is a very easy manual provided by Microsoft.
 You need to update your SSL client using the following bash commands:

 brew update brew install openssl ln -s /usr/local/opt/openssl/lib/libcrypto.1.0.0.dylib /usr/local/lib/ ln -s /usr/local/opt/openssl/lib/libssl.1.0.0.dylib /usr/local/lib/

 After that you can download the official installer of .NET Core for macOS.
 After installation you need to initialize some code.
 You can do that by using the following commands:

 mkdir hwapp cd hwapp dotnet new dotnet restore dotnet run

 Done.
-Your all set up to install the AzureRM.NetCore.Preview PowerShell module.
+Your all set up to install the AzureRM.NetCore.Preview PowerShell module package.

-To download and install the Azure PowerShell module use the following PowerShell code:
+To download and install the Azure PowerShell module package use the following PowerShell code:

 Install-Package -Name AzureRM.NetCore.Preview -Source https://www.powershellgallery.com/api/v2 -ProviderName NuGet -ExcludeVersion -Destination /usr/local/microsoft/powershell/6.0.0-alpha.11/Modules